How To Use And Configure WordPress Widgets – Part 4

 Click on an active widget’s Edit link …

-A screen displays the selected widget with options for changing its settings.
+A screen displays the selected widget with options for editing its settings.

-Click Save Widget to update your settings and go back to the Active Widgets screen, or click the Delete button to remove the widget from the Active Widgets section …
+Click Save Widget to return to the Active Widgets screen, or click the Delete button to delete the widget from the Active Widgets section …

 Enable Widget Accessibility Mode